Mission Opportunities

 What can I expect?

 God has plans to bless you!
 Removed from your accustomed environment, this is a time to depend on God for His guidance in new situations.
-If you have never visited a developing country, you may be in for a shock.
+If you This image has an empty alt attribute; its file name is becky-with-kids.jpghave never visited a developing country, you may be in for a shock.
 The sights and smells can be very different from home.
 Time schedules in Uganda are slower paced than in the USA.
-The sun’s rays are strong in equatorial Jinja, even during the rainy season.
-The mosquitoes can be fierce (as well as carry malaria.)
+The sun’s rays are strong in equatorial Uganda, even during the rainy season.
+The mosquitoes can be fierce as well as carry malaria.
 The people are generally welcoming and friendly and everyone understands a smile – no matter what their language or culture.

 To submit an inquiry about a mission opportunity please email: fred@rescueafricanchildren.org Thank you for your interest in serving Reach.

-NO alcohol, NO smoking, NO illegal drugs and dress must be modest.
+REACH Policies: No alcohol, smoking, or illegal drugs are allowed.
+Dress must be modest.